 Where can my community go to find more information on how to combat food deserts?

-Please refer to the “White House Task Force on Childhood Obesity Report to the President: Solving the Problem of Childhood Obesity Within a Generation.”
-Section IV of the report focuses on “Access to Healthy, Affordable Food” and provides multiple recommendations and strategies for combating food deserts.
+Section IV of the White House Task Force on Childhood Obesity Report focuses on access to healthy, affordable food, and provides multiple recommendations and strategies for combating food deserts.